emipa606/ColdDesertNights/README.md

   - If the weather can be chosen multiple times in a row
   - If the weather can be chosen within the first week of gameplay (ie: thunderstorms)
 - If multiple rainy weather types can be chosen in a row
 - The minimum and maximum temperatures to use for determining which weather to use - want a freezing desert that still gets rain?
-Set the minimum temperature to 1C and you won&apos;t ever get snow.
+Set the minimum temperature to 1C and you won't ever get snow.
 - The increase/decrease in temperature caused by the Heat Wave and Cold Snap game conditions.

 All settings can be configured while playing:
 - Changes to temperatures will take place relatively quickly while unpaused (within the next 60 ticks in game when the temperature cache is refreshed).
-On the world map, temperature changes should appear in the &apos;Terrain&apos; tab immediately after updating.
+On the world map, temperature changes should appear in the 'Terrain' tab immediately after updating.
 - Changes to weather will occur the next time the game tries to get a new weather (generally at least once per in-game day).

 **Conflicts**: Should be none, but I replace the following methods: